amanraihot/amanraihot/README.md

 <!-- section - intro -->
 <!--#### **SDE** @ **HashedIn | Microsoft | ISRO** -->

-# ❤ to Build - Software Engineer & Enthusiast!
+# ❤ to Code - Software Engineering Aspirant & Enthusiast!

 Hi, I'm Rai — a **Junior Cse Major** at **KIIT UNIVERSITY** learning to build  some real stuff through amalgmation of algorithm and design.
 My working principle is hustle till you dont find the solution.
 Always up for a discussion on  softwares, design, edtech, algorithms. ✌💖